Ismaellima7/ismaellima7/README.md

 ---

 👋🏼 I'm **Ismael Lima**
-👨‍🎓 Study at the Bahia Federal Institute of Education, Science and Technology - Senhor do Bonfim Campus
+👨‍🎓 Student at the **Bahia Federal Institute of Education, Science and Technology** – Senhor do Bonfim Campus
-💻 Working as a Software Developer with Django at the Institution
+💻 Currently working as an Intern **Software Developer (Django)** at the Institution
-🚀 I'm looking for opportunities in the technology market to apply my skills as a software developer, delivering efficient, high-quality solutions.
+🚀 Seeking opportunities in the technology market to apply my skills, delivering **efficient and high-quality solutions**

 ---